Raphael Sbarge

 Raphael Sbarge (born February 12, 1964) is an American actor and filmmaker.
-He is perhaps best known for his roles as Jake Straka in The Guardian (2001–04), Jiminy Cricket / Dr. Archibald Hopper in Once Upon a Time (2011–18) and Inspector David Molk in the TNT series Murder in the First (2014–16).
+He is perhaps best known for his roles as Glenn in Risky Business, Jake Straka in The Guardian (2001–04), Jiminy Cricket / Dr. Archibald Hopper in Once Upon a Time (2011–18) and Inspector David Molk in the TNT series Murder in the First (2014–16).
 He is also known for voicing Carth Onasi in Star Wars: Knights of the Old Republic (2003), RC-1262 / "Scorch" in Star Wars: Republic Commando (2005) and Kaidan Alenko in the Mass Effect trilogy (2007–12).

 Early life

 Raphael Sbarge was born into a theater-oriented family in New York City.
 His mother, Jeanne Button (1930–2017), was a professional costume designer.
 His father, Stephen Sbarge, was an artist, writer and stage director who named his son after the Renaissance artist Raphael.
 His parents divorced.
 In 1981, his mother married MacDonald Eaton, a production designer and painter.
 Sbarge began his career at age five on Sesame Street.